cameronmclean/pattern_mining/Notes for workshop facilitation.md

 spare = 10min

 Note -> this schedule is probably too compressed.
-We leave out final pattern description when short for time - as this can be reconstructed from eariler tasks later...
+We leave out final pattern description when short for time - as this can be reconstructed from earlier tasks later...
-Ensure people feel comportable to go back to eariler tasks where more info or thought is needed.
+Ensure people feel comfortable to go back to earlier tasks where more info or thought is needed.
 It's not a race where everyone needs to keep up or try and finish (although we have a tension as we want to try and get close to the end with the time alloted).